maxmatical/ml-cheatsheet/ML tips/NLP/README.md

 ## domain adaptation of text embedding models

+https://www.sbert.net/examples/domain_adaptation/README.html
 - eg adapt a SBERT model to your text corpus

-https://www.sbert.net/examples/domain_adaptation/README.html
+- data can come in different formats see: https://huggingface.co/datasets/sentence-transformers/embedding-training-data
+  - can have a similar set up to DPR with `query, pos` pairs